The Gersten conjecture for $p$-adic \'etale Tate twists and the $p$-adic cycle class map: -adic etale Tate twists

 The complexes $\T_r(n)_X$ are called \textit{$p$-adic \'etale Tate twists}.
-If $X$ is smooth over $S$, then $\nu^{n-1}_{Y,r}=W_r\Omega^{n-1}_{Y,\log}$.
+If $X$ is smooth over $S$, then $\nu^{n-1}_{Y,r}=W_r\Omega^{n-1}_{Y,\log}$ and $\nu^{<0}_{Y,r}=0$.
 In the smooth case the objects $\T_r(n)_X$ were first defined by Schneider \cite{Schneider1994} and extensively studied by Geisser \cite{Geisser2004}.
-In the following we list the properties of $p$-adic \'etale Tate twists which we need for the Gersten conjecture.
-For more details see \cite{Geisser2004} and \cite{Sa07}.
+Following \cite{Sa07}, we list the properties of $p$-adic \'etale Tate twists which we need for the Gersten conjecture.